owen9825/website_ananke/content/en/post/voting_fusion.md

 author: "Owen Miller"
 ---

 The Non-Human Party will not be participating in the 2022 Australian Federal Election, so here I'm outlining the reasoning behind aligning with the [Fusion Party](https://www.fusionparty.org.au/).
-Above all else, the Fusion Party is pursuing a bold and futuristic vision − it is not the ho-hum *incremental* thinking that comes to be expected from career politicians; and neither is it the sort of thinking that would originate from self-serving bureacrats, [setting themselves up for a quid-pro-quo job](https://www.michaelwest.com.au/revolving-doors/) in *one of the companies they helped to prop up*.
+Above all else, the Fusion Party is pursuing a bold and futuristic vision − it is not the ho-hum *incremental* thinking that comes to be expected from career politicians; and neither is it the sort of thinking that would originate from self-serving bureaucrats, [setting themselves up for a quid-pro-quo job](https://www.michaelwest.com.au/revolving-doors/) in *one of the companies they helped to prop up*.

 On this point of party incentives, it's worth pointing out the reason that Fusion's constituent parties fused together in the first place − it was spurred on by the [Party Integrity Bill](https://www.aph.gov.au/Parliamentary_Business/Bills_Legislation/Bills_Search_Results/Result?bId=r6755), which raised the number of required members from 500 to 1500.
 This inherently makes it harder to challenge the incumbent parties; and it stifles the introduction of new ideas into political debate.